 It is required by federal regulations that all advertisements contain the EEO statement.
 This includes posting on social media.

-- “Michigan Technological University is an Equal Opportunity Educational Institution/Equal Opportunity Employer, which includes providing equal opportunity for protected veterans and individuals with disabilities”.
+- “Michigan Technological University is an Equal Opportunity Educational Institution/Equal Opportunity Employer, that provides equal opportunity for all, including protected veterans and individuals with disabilities.”

-- A shorter version may be used only when word count is under consideration for pricing of ads: “Michigan Tech is an EOE which includes protected veterans and individuals with disabilities.”
+- A shorter version may be used only when word count is under consideration for pricing of ads: “Michigan Tech is an EOE that provides equal opportunity for all, including protected veterans and individuals with disabilities.”

 Appointing the Search Committee, Confidentiality and Role of Committee